rust-lang/rust/CONTRIBUTING.md

 * Magenta, **B**-prefixed labels identify bugs which are **blockers**.

+* Dark blue, **beta-** labels track changes which need to be backported into the beta branches.

 * Green, **E**-prefixed labels explain the level of **experience** necessary to fix the issue.